Chinese New Year or Spring Festival

 It is far more significant and a longer break than Christmas in Christian countries.
 It is observed not only throughout China but everywhere there is a significant Chinese community ➚ or influence including Singapore, Taiwan, San Francisco, Manila, Toronto, Kolkata, New York, Vietnam, Malaysia and Korea.
 Japan has similar traditions but now celebrates them in the first week in January.

-Like Easter, Chinese New Year is a movable feast, it falls on the second new moon after the winter solstice on December 21st, making it fall between the end of January and mid February (for details see our Chinese calendar page) .
+Like Easter, Chinese New Year is a movable feast, it falls on the second new moon after the winter solstice on December 21st, making it fall between the end of January and mid February (for full details of the Chinese calendar see our calendar page) .

 Each New Year has an associated astrological animal and anyone born in the year is considered to take on some of its attributes; for more on pigs; rats; dogs; dragons; tigers; goats; roosters; snakes; horses; oxen; rabbits and monkeys please see our Astrology section.